 These settings determine how callers use any account codes you have established when making outgoing trunk calls.
-For information on creating account/code associations, see "Creating Account Codes" on page 5-19.
+For information on creating account/code associations, see "Creating Account Codes" on page 5-18.

-- Enable Forced Account Code-selected, forces the user to enter an account code. - Override Allowed-selected, prompts the user to enter an account code, or the user can press # to bypass the account code. - Account Code Validation-selected, forces the user to enter a valid account code.
+- Enable Forced Account Code-selected, forces the user to enter an account code. - Override Allowed-selected, prompts the user to enter an account code, or the user can press # to bypass the account code. - Account Code Validation-selected, forces the user to enter a valid account code. - For Long Distance Call Only-selected, the system will require an account code for long distance calls and international calls, but not local calls.